 |Time to Spend||Day Trip|

-Like Piz Gloria in Schilthorn, which we discussed previously, Jungfraujoch is another destination in the Jungfrau region unmissable to include in your Interlaken itinerary.
-It’s the ultimate place to see for many several reasons.
+Just like Piz Gloria in Schilthorn that we talked about earlier, Jungfraujoch is another must-visit spot in the Jungfrau region that you should definitely include in your Interlaken itinerary.

 - Interlaken – Lauterbrunnen – Kleine Scheidegg (start of Jungfraujoch Railway)